JupiterOne/graph-google-cloud/docs/jupiterone.md

   --organization-id [organizationId]             (Optional) Array of organization IDs to collect projects from --project-id [projectId]                       (Optional) Array of project IDs to create integration instances with --skip-system-projects [skipSystemProjects]    (Optional) Skips creation of any projects that have an ID that start with "sys-" (default: false)
-  -h, --help                                     Display this messagee
+  -h, --help                                     Display this message
 ```

 Example usage to create integration instances for every project that is under a